ryogrid/articles/skiplist_en.md

 ## Bad point of (simple) Skip List
 - Because of its probabilistic data structure and lack of rebalancing, there are many cases where access cannot be performed in log N steps, compared to the B-tree variants
-- Performance for parallel access is harder to achieve than B-tree variantss
+- Performance for parallel access is harder to achieve than B-tree variants
   - (You may want to read the section on parallel access before coming back)
   - On Skip List and B-tree variants, the threads start their search from the same starting point, and if one of the threads that goes along the same route acquires a W-lock on a node first, it will cause a contention with the other threads and the throughput of parallel access is reduced due to the contention
   - However, in the Skip List, if a thread acquires a W-lock on a node, other threads that want to pass through the node will block the thread waiting to acquire the lock on all levels up to the level of the node
     - Fundamental difference may be that node and leaf locks are not separated in Skip List unlike B-tree variants
-    - (I think it is necessary to take into account that there may be areas that become inaccessible when rebalancing in the case of B-tree variantss)
+    - (I think it is necessary to take into account that there may be areas that become inaccessible when rebalancing in the case of B-tree variants)
 - Cache efficiency is poor because accesses are also made to nodes other than the final access target node, nodes needed for skipping, and **other nodes**
   - (e.g., a node to be fetched to determine if it has "gone too far," as described below)
 - Range scan (iterating by specifying a range) of entries can only be performed in the direction decided at the time of design.